-The Laws must also contribute to the safety and welfare of players and it is The IFAB's responsibility to react quickly and appropriately to support the game's participants, through the Laws, when the need arises.
-For example, a temporary amendment to Law 3 was introduced in response to the COVID-19 pandemic to give top competitions the option of increasing the maximum number of substitutions for each team from three to five.
-That amendment has now become part of the Laws of the Game 2022/23.
-Trials are also continuing with additional 'concussion substitutes' so that teams can prioritise the welfare of a player who has an actual or suspected concussion without suffering a numerical disadvantage.
+The Laws must also contribute to the safety and welfare of players and it is The IFAB's responsibility to react quickly and appropriately to support the game's participants, through the Laws themselves, when the need arises.

+Following successful trials, the use of 'additional permanent concussion substitutions' has now been incorporated as a competition option in the Laws.
+This will allow teams to prioritise the welfare of a player who has an actual or suspected concussion without suffering a numerical disadvantage.